MatteoLarrode/DataViz-2102/Cloropleth Maps/README.md

 On the other hand, unclassed maps work best to show a general pattern, and give a nuance view of the data.
-An unclassed choropleth is the most exact representation of spatial data model possible, so if complexity is a goal in the mapping process, an unclassed maps is most likely the right choice.
+An unclassed choropleth is the most exact representation of spatial data model possible, so if precision is the main goal in the mapping process, an unclassed maps is most likely the right choice.
 Unclassed maps make it easier to see outliers, the abruptness of the transition between clusters, and differences between neighboring regions.